Matgenix/jobflow-remote/README.md

 **[Full Documentation][docs]**

-jobflow-remote is a Python software for ...
-Features of jobflow-remote include
+jobflow-remote is a Python package to run jobflow workflows on remote resources.

-- Feature A
-- Feature B
-- ...

 ## Quick start